 Just as there are a host of hotel rewards cards, there are a diverse group of people who use the points they earn for different reasons.
-While most hotel rewards cards are either Visa or MasterCard, the rewards, redemptions and annual fees are different.
+While almost every hotel rewards card is either Visa or MasterCard, the rewards, redemptions and annual fees are different.

-The best hotel credit card really depends on the person.
+The best hotel rewards card really depends on the person.
 It’s difficult to say one card is the best because it depends purely on personal preference.
-Below we have assembled some of the top rated hotel rewards credit card.
+Below we have assembled some of the top rated hotel credit cards.

 You can find all of our hotel rewards cards here.